 Traders are as unique as their reasons for trading.
 They’re all ages, from children to seniors.
 They come from all parts of the world bringing unique pins from their local Disney parks and stores.

 WHY DO THEY TRADE?

-According to MaryAnn Chin, another ALL EARS® subscriber, "I love Disney pin trading.
+As one AllEars® subscriber said, “I love Disney pin trading.
 The pins are generally beautiful, well made and very collectible.
-I like the camaraderie, the people I meet, and the chase is fun!"
+I like the camaraderie, the people I meet, and the chase is fun!”

-My husband, Tom, definitely agrees.
-"A group of us met outside a local Disney Store on Saturday mornings during the release of the 100 Years of Magic Pins.
-We started out as strangers but, over time, we've become friends.
+Another reader agrees.
+“A group of us met outside a local Disney Store on Saturday mornings during the release of the 100 Years of Magic Pins.
+We started out as strangers but, over time, we’ve become friends.
 Now we meet regularly to show our latest pins and to trade.
-It's lots of fun."
+It’s lots of fun.”

 WHERE DO YOU TRADE?

 Official trading occurs at all the Disney parks (Walt Disney World, Disneyland, Disneyland Paris, etc.) and at the Disney Stores.
 Additionally, you’ll find trades occurring through various online groups, through the mail, and in countless other locations.

 There are several main locations to trade pins at Walt Disney World:

 — Disney’s Pin Traders at Disney Springs Marketplace

 — Pin Central in Epcot’s Future World